ohylli/hades-accessible-poison/readme.md

 Mod Util and Mod Importer used with the other accessiblity mods are required.
 The installation process is also the same:

-- Download accessible poison release and extract the zip.
+- Download [accessible poison release](https://github.com/ohylli/hades-accessible-poison/releases/download/v1/AccessiblePoison.zip) and extract the zip.
-- Copy the AccessiblePoison folder tto your Hades Mods folder
+- Copy the AccessiblePoison folder the zip file contained tto your Hades Mods folder
-- Run modimporter.py.
+- Run modimporter.py from your Hades content folder.